nyxv3il/PyChat/README.md

 # PyChat

-a simple terminal based real-time chatting platform with end-two-end encryption.
+a simple terminal based real-time chatting platform with end-to-end encryption.

 ### How to use